fran6p/Qidi_X-Max3/Klipper/zippy.md

 ################################
 [gcode_macro _m600cfg]
 # The following variables define the behavior of macros in this file:
-variable_sensor_name: 'filament_sensor' # The name of the filament sensor used
+variable_sensor_name: 'fila'            # The name of the filament sensor used # X-Max3 = fila
                                         # The following manage behavior during filament changes:
 variable_default_temp: 220              # The default temperature used
-variable_x: -15                         # Filament change park coordinate for X
+variable_x: 150                         # Filament change park coordinate for X
-variable_y: 220                         # Filament change park coordinate for Y
+variable_y: 15                          # Filament change park coordinate for Y
-variable_zmin: 150                      # Minimum filament change park height
+variable_zmin: 100                      # Minimum filament change park height
 variable_z: 10                          # Filament change z-hop height
 variable_load_delay: 0                  # Delay before loading on filament insert
-variable_load_fast: 50                  # Length to load the filament before reaching the hotend
+variable_load_fast: 70                  # Length to load the filament before reaching the hotend
-variable_load_slow: 75                  # Length to extrude/purge filament out of hotend
+variable_load_slow: 20                  # Length to extrude/purge filament out of hotend
-variable_unload_length: 75              # Length of filament to retract during unload
+variable_unload_length: 80              # Length of filament to retract during unload
 variable_purge_length: 50               # Length of filament to extrude during purge
-variable_post_load_retraction: 0        # Amount to retract after loading to limit oozing (in mm)
+variable_post_load_retraction: 1        # Amount to retract after loading to limit oozing (in mm)
                                         # NOTE: Speeds are given in mm/min
 variable_fast_speed: 1000               # Speed for fast extruder moves (between extruder and hotend)
 variable_med_speed: 500                 # Speed for medium extruder moves (extruder catching the new filament)